DidDrog11/chapter_3/README.md

 4. Do detection rates vary importantly over time?
 5. What is the potential impact of climate and land use change on *Lassa mammarenavirus* spillover risk?

+### Future changes

+  - [ ] Group agriculture and fallow, group village sites
+  - [ ] Trial of rarely detected species as grouped by other
+  - [ ] Run a spatial occupancy model
+  - [ ] Remove network section which will be moved to chapter 4